Note

 -

-You will need to update the identity provider certificate(s) before the expiration date for your users to continue to log in via SSO.
+For your users to continue logging in via SSO, you must update the identity provider certificate(s) before the expiration date.
 These can be added anytime; Bynder only uses the currently active certificates when logging in.

 -